hyphacoop/handbook/guides.md

 We store **short strings** (like SINs or codes) as individual credentials in Passbolt.
 These can be shared with both the providing individual and a privileged group that requires access, like Finance WG.

-If we must **store sensitive docs** (like PDFs) on GDrive for convenience, we first encrypt them with a password.
-We keep this in Passbolt as entry "GDrive: File Encryption".
+If we must **store sensitive docs** (like PDFs) in a shared drive for convenience (e.g., Google Drive), we first encrypt them with a password.
+We keep this in Passbolt under the entry "Shared Drive: File Encryption".
 All employees can access this password.
 Simpler encryption schemes are preferred, for example, default PDF encryption.
+We recommend any secured `file.pdf` be renamed to `file.encrypted.pdf` for easy discovery.

 As a last resort for sensitive docs, a member can choose to have the document **printed and stored** in a folder in the office.